TL;DR

 2. usermod Command

 The usermod command offers more flexibility in user management, including locking and unlocking accounts by setting expiration dates.
 This method is ideal for fine-tuning user access and managing temporary suspensions.
-Follow these steps:
+Follow these steps to Linux lock user account and unlock it:

 - Access your command window.

-- To lock the user account, execute the following command, replacing username with the target user’s username:
+- To Linux lock account, execute the following command, replacing username with the target user’s username:

 - This sets the account’s expiration date to one day ago, effectively locking it.